 Any service you don't map will be imported as a historical (read-only) line instead.
 You can filter by Mapped, Unmapped, or Partial to keep track of your progress.

-Once you're happy with your mappings, click Confirm & Proceed.
+Once you're happy with your mappings, click Confirm and Proceed.

 Before the import completes you'll see the Review Planned Proposals screen.
 This shows every proposal due to be imported, along with its import type: